nucleus-js/design/implementations/duktape/README.md

 When you're done building the `nucleus` binary can be used to run and build your own tiny JS scripts.

+## Testing

+Run `make -j4 test`.
+It will also attempt (re)build if you have not already.

+Additionally, there are some manually verified tests.
+To run these, use `make test-manual`.

 ## Optimizing for Size

 By default the Makefile builds in debug mode with `-g`.
 If you want a tiny